nicholasgalante1997/mint/data/PATTERNS_TRY_1.md

 I'm sure there's a language out there somewhere that has a phrase for something that's both better and worse, maybe German, but this is that.
 It's loads better, because the program is more robust and we're now locally handling exceptions that our operations throw, which is fantastic.
 But God, look at all this boilerplate.
 Our program was 60 lines.
 It's now 115.
 It's like our new program went and ate our old one.
 You could surely say that had we implemented robust error handling in the first example, our program would have been a lot longer.
 I'd say "EH, likely not".
 You likely still just want to report the error, clean the outfile if its there and exit.
 What is that 10 lines?

-I think this is better because from a readability/mainitainability perspective, but what's worse about is one of the quasi non negotiable issues of leveraging try/catch/throw for exception handling: Every fallible op requires a minimum of 6 lines of boilerplate setup to safely run the op.
+I think this is better from a readability/mainitainability perspective, but what's worse about is one of the quasi non negotiable issues of leveraging try/catch/throw for exception handling: Every fallible op requires a minimum of 6 lines of boilerplate setup to safely run the op.
 That's like pretty dumb.
 I guess you're not forced into breaking into newlines, but that's also dumb.
 What psychopath is going to write:

 ```js
 try { return myOp(); } catch(e) { handleMyOpFailure(e); };